|Home Gallery About Learn Contact|

 I have also exhibited in a number of local galleries and shared exhibitions.
 My paintings have found themselves as far afield as Chicago, Japan and New Zealand.

-I regularly attend courses with various tutors, firmly believing that you can always pick up tips and new concepts and I belong to the Gloucestershire Society of Botanical Illustration and a member of the American Society of Botanical Artists, the Association of Botanical Artists (ABA) and the newly formed Welsh Society of Botanical Artists.
+I regularly attend courses with various tutors, firmly believing that you can always pick up tips and new concepts.
+I am chair of the Gloucestershire Society of Botanical Illustration and a member of the American Society of Botanical Artists, the Association of Botanical Artists (ABA) and the newly formed Welsh Society of Botanical Artists.